-As detailed in Section 9.6 of the 2024 Long-Term Plan,86 the Agency maintains an ILSFA public database of consumer complaints and provides an annual written report to the ICC documenting the frequency and nature of complaints, and any enforcement actions taken.
-The most recent report, covering calendar year 2023, can be foundView the here. most recent report.
+As detailed in Section 9.6 of the 2024 Long-Term Plan,85 the Agency maintains an ILSFA public database of consumer complaintspublic database of consumer complaints and provides an annual written report to the ICC documenting the frequency and nature of complaints, and any enforcement actions taken.
+View the most recent report, covering calendar year 2023. most recent report.